-I order my groceries from FreshDirect, the online grocery store that makes food shopping incredibly easy — here’s what it’s like and how to save up to $50 on your first order
+I order my groceries from FreshDirect, the online grocery store that makes food shopping incredibly easy — here’s what it’s like

 And just like a regular grocery store, they have both name brand and generic brand food items, specialty groceries, ready-made items, and party platters (plus wine, beer, and liquor in certain areas).
 Their array is as vast as any big box store would be – it’s just much easier and faster to navigate.

 One feature that I love the idea of but haven’t yet used is the “Farm Share” box, which is basically like a box full of assorted produce from a local farm nearby.
-In my area, the option that comes up is a $40 box with a dozen eggs, one block of cheese, and four to five varieties of vegetables from the current harvest.
+In my area of Brooklyn, the option that comes up is a $40 box with a dozen eggs, one block of cheese, and four to five varieties of vegetables from the current harvest.

 - source